BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 GitHub Classroom is a useful tool to teach git in the classroom, and to manage student work among instructional staff and among peer student groups.
 I've found a few tips and tricks in my workflow along the way, as you've seen above, but I've found this to help me manage student work in a meaningful industry platform.
 I like when students develop best practices while doing their work: often, we're rushed to teach something and we forget to emphasize good habits along the way.

 [Here](https://classroom.github.com/videos) are some videos from the GitHub Classroom team that walk through many of the steps described in this guide, for your reference.

+# Errata

+* A prior version of this article indicated that students are added to your GitHub organization along with TA's and co-instructors.
+Although students can be added to a classroom via the roster (or by linking to a Learning Management System), they are not actually added as organization members.
+Rather, they are collaborators on the repositories that are created when they accept an assignment.

 ------